PH-Tools/CarbonCheck/docs/content/install/index.md

 title: "Install"
 weight: 10
 ---
+Demonstrating how well your proposed building design performs compared to a 'baseline' is common practice for many teams, in particular those seeking public funding to help offset the costs of the high performance components.
+For modeling teams, constructing this baseline model can be a time-consuming and error-prone process.
+CarbonCheck is a new tool which is designer to automate the process of creating a baseline model for Passive House projects.
+CarbonCheck is designed to work with both PHPP and WUFI-Passive.

-CarbonCheck is free and open-source, created to help the Passive House Community in New York State.
+</br>CarbonCheck is free and open-source, created to help the Passive House Community in New York State.
 Feel free download and give it a try.

 ## Download the CarbonCheck Installer
 - [For Windows OS v0.1](https://github.com/PH-Tools/CarbonCheck/raw/main/Installers/CarbonCheck-0.1-win64.msi)